TDA-Jyamiti/fzz/README.md

 ### Invoking from C++ source codes

-To integrate the computation into your own source codes written in C++, you just need to include the sourcde files `fzz.h` and `fzz.cpp` (which defines the class `FZZ::FastZigzag`).
+To integrate the computation into your own source codes written in C++, you just need to include the source files `fzz.h` and `fzz.cpp` (which define the class `FZZ::FastZigzag`).
 The function which does the computation is the `compute` member function in `FZZ::FastZigzag`.
 See the provided example main function in `fzz_main.cpp` and the comments in `fzz.h` for the usage.

 ## License